Jean198/solita-new-2023-frontend/README.md

 ## 1. Prerequisites

-***This is a new version of the application built in the previous solita preassignment.
-In this new version, I have made some improvments and added new features including authentication/authorization, Ability to add/edit/delete trips and stations information and storing the application state using Redux/Redux ToolKit***{: style="color: green; opacity: 0.80;" }
+$${\color{green}This is a new version of the application built in the previous solita preassignment.
+In this new version, I have made some improvments and added new features including authentication/authorization, Ability to add/edit/delete trips and stations information and storing the application state using Redux/Redux ToolKit}$$

 The application is divided into two separate directories: